tushar-sharma/tushar-sharma.github.io/_posts/2026-08-07-review-book-mastering-ethereum.md

 | Value | Amount of ether to transfer |
 | Data | Input data or contract initialization code |

 For contract creation, the data field contains initialization bytecode.
-A smart contract is self-executing code that lives on the ledger.
-It runs in the EVM.
+A smart contract is code stored on the ledger.
+It runs in the EVM when invoked by a transaction or another contract.

 A **contract** account holds smart contract code and storage once it is created.